AJMcDee/AJM-banking/README.md

 ## To-do

+- CRUCIAL: Update login to redirect only on successful login attempt (use of `<Redirect>` in `react-router-dom` will disallow visits to 'home' so another option must be found)
 - Change layout to Grid and improve mobile experience
 - Add personal/business/investment page mockups
 - Add 'Latest 5 transactions' and add transaction list to MongoDB collection